nih-cfde/use-case-library-build/templates/CONTRIBUTING.md

 A Summary is a high-level, non-technical description of an entire Use Case, written in the third-person.
 The user in each summary should have a name, a problem, and both proximate and ultimate goals.
 Although these are based on general archetypes, each Use Case will have it's own unique summary, and the user should be a relatable individual rather than a faceless abstraction.
 The Summary also includes multiple solutions to the user's problem.

-A Summary file has seven parts:
+A Summary file has eight parts:

 1. Title: this 1 - 5 words that describe the summary
 2. Narratives: the abbreviated file name of the narrative that is tied to this summary, formatted as a single-item list (i.e.`NARRATIVE-#`)
 3. Tags: a carriage return separated list of relevant 1 - 2 word descriptions
 4. Scenario: A long form description of a named user, including their proximate and ultimate goals, available resources, problems with reaching those goals and individual abilities
 5. Current Approaches: A long form description of how this user might approach their problems, given current non-Data Commons technology
 6. With the Data Commons Phase I: A long form description of how this user might attain their goals more easily using Data Commons resources
 7. With Data Commons longer vision: A long form description of how this user will be able to accomplish their goals by using future technologies being created by the Data Commons

-The sub-section of the file containing the title, narratives and tags should be bounded by `---`
+8. YAML front matter block: The YAML sub-section of the file containing the title, narratives and tags should be bounded by `---`

 Example: ([See the full file here](https://github.com/dcppc/use-case-library/blob/master/library/SUMMARY-1-topmed-genotype-phenotype.md))